-68. In line with the EBA Guidelines41, banks are expected to take reasonable precautions to ensure availability of, to retain, or to substitute relevant staff42.
-As reasonable precautions are those considered feasible for the bank in BAU, clauses providing for retention arrangements (e.g. providing that the bank's entry into resolution automatically extends any required notice period) are not expected to be included in
+- 69. In line with the EBA Guidelines48, banks are expected to take reasonable precautions to ensure availability of, to retain, or to substitute relevant staff49.
+As reasonable precautions are those considered feasible for the bank in BAU, clauses providing for retention arrangements (e.g., providing that the bank's entry into resolution automatically extends any required notice period) are not expected to be included in employment contracts as standard in BAU and may not even be possible under applicable local labour or employment laws.
+What is important instead is that the bank is prepared to implement its pre-arranged retention planning quickly in a resolution situation and to have the capability to put arrangements in place to retain, substitute, or transfer relevant staff. - 70.
+To do this, banks are expected to consider how they would retain staff in the roles that have been identified as relevant for operational continuity, depending on factors such as the nature of the role, applicable legal constraints, etc. Retention planning for resolution should aim to incentivise relevant staff to remain notwithstanding stress and resolution, and this involves consideration of the special circumstances of

-38 Article 85(2) Directive 2013/36/EU (CRD).
+45 Article 85(2) Directive 2013/36/EU (CRD).

-37 Article 2(25) BRRD.
+44 Article 2(25) BRRD.

-39 BCBS Joint Forum High-level principles for business continuity, August 2006.
+46 BCBS Joint Forum High-level principles for business continuity, August 2006.

-40 EBA/GL/2019/04, section 3.3.2.
+47 EBA/GL/2019/04, section 3.3.2.

-41 EBA Guidelines on the specification of measures to reduce or remove impediments to resolvability and the circumstances in which each measure may be applied under Directive 2014/59/EU (EBA/GL/2014/11).
+48 EBA Guidelines on the specification of measures to reduce or remove impediments to resolvability and the circumstances in which each measure may be applied under Directive 2014/59/EU (EBA/GL/2014/11).

-42 The retention of key personnel in short and medium term is a major operational issue according to the FSB, particularly where services require a highly specific firm-internal knowledge (FSB (2012) Recovery and Resolution Planning: Making the Key Attributes Requirements Operational).
+49 The retention of key personnel in short and medium term is a major operational issue according to the FSB, particularly where services require a highly specific firm-internal knowledge (FSB (2012) Recovery and Resolution Planning: Making the Key Attributes Requirements Operational).